RobotLocomotion/drake-iiwa-driver/README.md

   * IP address of the controller can be left at 172.31.1.147
   * Create new project
   * Project Name: DrakeFRIDriver
-  * Topology template: LBR iiwa 14 R820
+  * Topology template: LBR iiwa 14 R820 (or the appropriate model)
-  * Media Flange: Medien-Flansch Touch pneumatisch
+  * Media Flange: Medien-Flansch Touch pneumatisch (or the appropriate model)
   * Create Application
   * Source folder: whatever
   * Package: drake_fri